anagrambuild/solana/README.md

 * linux/amd64
 * linux/arm64

+#### Precompiled binaries

+Precompiled binaries are provided for amd64 architecture.
+Arm64 is supported by building locally using the `build.sh`

 Also available from [GitHub GHCR](https://github.com/anagrambuild/solana/pkgs/container/solana)

+### Key benefits

-Key benefits of using development containers in Visual Studio Code include:
+Benefits of using development containers in Visual Studio Code include:

 1. **Consistency**: Development containers ensure that everyone on the team is using the same environment, reducing "works on my machine" issues.